mflora13/Jackson_Portfolio/README.md

 ## About Me
 Hi!
 Welcome to my PERSONAL DATA SCIENCE PORTFOLIO website.
 My name is Jackson Yang.
 I graduated from the University of Washington with a bachelor degree in **Information Systems** and **Supply Chain Management**, and I am currently enrolled in the **MQM Program (master of quantitative management)** at Duke Fuqua where I am learning at the intersection of business and analytics to solve real world data-based business problem.

 - In the **Projects** section, I listed a number of interesting data science projects I've completed in the past few years.
-In this repository, all projects (Class Project, Kaggle.com, etc.) are presented in iPython Notebooks, SQL and R markdown files.
+In this repository, all projects (Class Project, Real World Project, Kaggle.com etc.) are presented in iPython Notebooks, SQL and R markdown files.
 - In the **Micro Projects** section, I highlighted the projects that demonstrate my programming abilities and data science expertise.

 ***Please feel free to contact me at the following email address or through Linkedln.***